madifarmer/SPOTS-10/README.md

 Below are samples taken from the SPOTS-10 dataset were each row represents a category in the dataset and columns, variations of the samples in that category.

 # Getting the Data
 You can get the SPOTS-10 dataset by cloning this GitHub repository; the dataset appears under /dataset.
-This repo also contains some scripts for benchmark and visualization.
+This repo also contains some scripts for benchmark and the utilities folder that contains the files we used for making the MNIST-like dataset for SPOTS-10.
+You can also find some scripts that will help you load the train and test dataset and labels into a numpy array for training your benchmark model.

     git clone git@github.com:Amotica/SPOTS-10.git